 The National Center for Biotechnology Information conducted a study, which proved that exposing dementia patients to respite has a positive effect on their behavior and memory.
-You might have been worried or feeling guilty about leaving your loved one with dementia at a respite resort stay.
+You might have been worried or feeling guilty about leaving your loved one with dementia for a respite care stay.
 However, this finding has proved that it can be beneficial for the health of your loved one.

 Tips on avoiding distress

 Most patients of dementia are uncomfortable to be in a new environment and around new people.
 This is why it is important that you plan ahead, so that the person you are caring for can have a positive respite experience.
 Here are a few tips to help you in preventing distress or objections from your loved one:

 - Plan ahead but avoid discussing about the arrangements too early.
 When you’re telling your loved one about the arrangements, make sure you use positive phrases.
 For instance, try using the term “a little holiday” instead of “a break”.

 - Give proper reassurance to your loved one and let them know that they will be getting good care and will be returning home soon.

 - Make it a point to let them know that you are feeling positive about the holiday even if you really are nervous.
 It is true that showing any sign of uncertainty or insecurity can scare your loved one and leave them unsettled.